WHAT TO EXPECT

 The Episcopal Church invites all baptized Christians to receive communion.
 Ushers invite people to come forward by row.
 Please stand in the center aisle until there is a place at the altar rail.
 Those who wish to receive Eucharist kneel or stand at the altar rail and hold out their hands as the celebrant approaches.
 (Please ask for a gluten-free wafer if needed.)
 The bread is eaten immediately.
 This is followed, if desired, by a small sip of wine from the chalice.
 Please do not practice intinction (dipping the bread in the wine), as this has been shown to be less sanitary.
 Some people take only the bread or only the wine for various reasons; the Episcopal Church holds that those who receive either the bread or the wine have received the body and blood of Christ.
 Those who do not wish to receive the bread and wine, or have not been baptized, may kneel or stand at the altar rail and cross their arms to receive a blessing.
 Others may choose to remain seated and not participate.
 If you would like to receive but cannot approach the altar, please inform the usher, and a minister will bring the elements to you.

-The 8:30 a.m. service is held in the church and is open to those who have had the full round of vaccinations plus two weeks.
-The 8:30 a.m. service is streamed live on our Facebook page and available afterward on our YouTube channel.
+The 8:30 a.m. service is held in the church.
+The 8:30 a.m. service is streamed live on our Facebook page and is available afterward on.

 If you are the new to St. Mark & St. Paul, we would love to hear from you.
 This can be a challenging time to move to a new town or join a new faith community, since we do not all see each other at services.
 Please let us know you're here, and we will help you begin to make connections.